LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 }
 ```

-We have created a companion object to manage `Task` operations.
-For now we wrote a dummy implementation of all methods, but later in this tutorial we will write implementations able to store the tasks into a relational database.
+We have also created a companion object to manage `Task` operations.
+For now we wrote dummy implementation for each operation, but later in this tutorial we will write implementations able to store the tasks into a relational database.

 ## The application template

-Our simple application will use a single Web page containing both the tasks list and the task create form.
+Our simple application will use a single Web page containing both the tasks list and the task creation form.
 Let's modify the `index.scala.html` template for that:

 ```
 @(tasks: List[Task], taskForm: Form[String])